Already have an account?

-Yep, you can’t just spend 12 months doing nothing – you need to take the first step toward your career goals.
+Yep, you can’t just do nothing for 12 months – it is necessary to take the first step toward your professional goals.

-Today, Daniela McVicker talks about things you can do during the gap year to achieve success in the future.
+Today, Daniela McVicker talks about things you can do during a gap year to achieve success in the future.

 Have you ever worked for charity organizations?
 That’s such a rewarding experience!

 Consider spending your gap year (or at least a few months) working for animal rescue organizations, local public organizations, homeless shelters, or social welfare charities.
-There are so many volunteering jobs to consider – pick any that appeals to you.
+There are so many volunteering jobs to pick from – choose any that appeals to you.

 Do you want to help people and travel the world?
-There is an option for you.
-You can find a volunteering project abroad or, if you want to get the most from your gap year, you can join the Winterline Global Skills Gap Year Program.
+Then spending your gap year abroad and working as a volunteer is an option for you.
+If you want to get the most out of the opportunity, you can join the Winterline Global Skills Gap Year Program.

-Have you already chosen a career?
+Have you already chosen a desired profession?
 If your answer is “yes”, you should find an internship program in one of the top companies in your field.
-It’s the best way to gain relevant experience and ease the future job-seeking process.
+It’s the best way to gain relevant experience and ease the job-seeking process that awaits you.

-“An internship allows you to develop networking skills and make valuable connections with mentors and fellow interns.
+“Internships allow you to develop networking skills and make new, valuable connections with mentors and fellow interns.
 So don’t hesitate to take advantage of the internship opportunity during your gap year.
 Work hard, and get a potential employer to notice your talent,” recommends Jennifer Fokkens, an educational writer.

-As a rule, internship programs last for a month or two.
+As a rule, internships can last a few weeks and rarely exceed 6 months.
 So you don’t have to cancel your travel plans – just postpone them a bit.

 During the gap year, you should not only gain experience but also make your small dreams come true.
 Do you want to jump with a parachute?
 Do you dream of swimming with dolphins?
+Try something new that you've always dreamt about but never had the time to pursue?
 It’s time to get what you want!

-Secondly, it will help you to impress your future employer.
+Secondly, it will help you to impress employers.
 Just imagine the situation.
 An interviewer asks you how you spent your gap year.
-You tell stories about your first jump with a parachute and your meeting with dolphins.
-By doing this, you convince an interviewer that you are a goal-oriented person – you are a perfect fit for the job.
+You tell stories about your amazing experience of the first jump with a parachute and your meeting with dolphins.
+By doing this, you convince an interviewer that you are a goal-oriented person – you are a perfect fit for the position.

 Your gap year will be full of exciting events and new experiences.
-Therefore, it will be a wise idea to start a blog to capture all those beautiful moments.
+Therefore, it will be a wise idea to start a blog to capture all those beautiful moments and describe your activities.
 You can build a travel blog, lifestyle blog, or blog dedicated to a specific area of your interest, for instance, fashion or ecology.

 Keep in mind that you don’t have to be a professional writer or videographer to create content for your blog.
-You can write posts and shoot videos in the way you feel it.
-If you don’t know how to start it out, you can use an academic writing service or reach out to the niche bloggers and ask for advice.
+You can write posts, take pictures, and shoot videos in the way you feel it.
+If you don’t know how to start it out, you can use an academic writing service or reach out to niche bloggers and ask for advice.

-Running a blog, you will create a portfolio of your works, including text, photos, and videos.
+Running a blog, you will create a portfolio of your works, including text, photos, and videos documenting the things you did on a gap year.
 This portfolio will go in handy when it comes to job search in marketing, design, journalism, education, and other fields.

 Do you speak languages other than English?
 If you want to build a successful career, you need to speak at least one foreign language.
 We live in a diverse, internationalized world, and we should be able to communicate with people from other countries.